Balsamic vinegar: Balsamic vinegar of Modena

 These commercial-grade products imitate the traditional product.
 The current standard is found as part of the register of PGI productions, under the name Balsamic Vinegar of Modena (aceto balsamico di Modena).
 It was added to the PGI list in 2009.

 They are made of as little as 20% grape must (and not necessarily from Modena or Reggio Emilia), with the addition of wine vinegar (at least 10%), and caramel (at most 2%) to stabilize the color.
-PGI status requires a minimum ageing period of two months in wooden barrels, rising to three years when labelled as invecchiato ('aged').
-The standard mandates a number of acceptable cultivars (Lambrusco, Sangiovese, Trebbiano, Albana, Ancellotta, Fortana, Montuni) for the making grape must from.
+PGI status requires a minimum aging period of two months in wooden barrels, rising to three years when labelled as invecchiato ('aged').
+The standard mandates a number of acceptable cultivars (Lambrusco, Sangiovese, Trebbiano, Albana, Ancellotta, Fortana, Montuni) for making grape must.
 The must can either be cooked or concentrated some other way.
 Vinegar that has been aged for at least 10 years also needs to be included in the product, though there is no minimum amount prescribed.

 As the manufacturing process is highly industrialized, the output of a medium-sized producer may be hundreds of litres per day.